divio/divio-cloud-docs/how-to/divio-app.rst

 Distinction between the Divio shell and the local container bash shell:

-*  the Divio shell is for managing local projects and interacting with the Divio cloud
+*  the Divio shell is for managing local applications and interacting with the Divio cloud
-*  the local container bash shell is for operations inside local projects
+*  the local container bash shell is for operations inside local applications

 ..
 Further resources